 When the guests are getting too rowdy, instantly settle them down with a Peanuts movie.
 Have your chairs set up like a movie theater and usher the kids to their seats.

-Pass out popcorn, hit the play button on your DVD player and know the kids will be occupied for at least half an hour.Continue to 5 of 6 below.
+Pass out the popcorn, start streaming cartoons, and know the kids will be occupied for at least half an hour.Continue to 4 of 5 below.

 For adults, Snoopy decorations and food may just be the most fun part of the party.
 The Peanuts gang gives you plenty of creative options to stick to your party theme.